Fiber to the x: Direct fiber

-The simplest optical distribution network architecture is direct fiber: each fiber leaving the central office goes to exactly one customer.
-These networks can give you a lot of bandwidth, but they cost more because of the fiber and the equipment in the central office.
+The conceptually simplest optical distribution network architecture is direct fiber: that is, each fiber leaving the central office goes to exactly one customer.
+These networks can support tremendous bandwidth, but are expensive because of both the number of individual fibers and the necessary equipment in the central office.

 Direct fiber is generally favored by new entrants and competitive operators.
-A benefit is that no layer 2 networking technologies are excluded, whether passive optical network (PON), active optical network (AON), or other.
+A benefit is that no layer 2 networking technologies are excluded, whether Passive Optical Network (PON), active optical network (AON), or other.
 Any form of regulatory remedy is possible using this topology.

 Shared fiber

 More commonly, each fiber leaving the central office is actually shared by many customers.
 It is not until such a fiber gets relatively close to the customers that it is split into individual customer-specific fibers.
 AONs and PONs both achieve this split.

 Active optical network

 AONs rely on electrically powered network equipment to distribute the signal, such as a switch or router.
 Normally, signals need an optical-electrical-optical transformation in the AON.
 Each signal leaving the central office is directed only to the customer for whom it is intended.

 Incoming signals from the customers avoid colliding at the intersection because the powered equipment there provides buffering.
-Active Ethernet (a type of ethernet in the first mile) is a common AON, which uses optical ethernet switches to distribute the signal, incorporating the customers' premises and the central office into a large switched ethernet network.
+Active Ethernet (a type of Ethernet in the first mile) is a common AON, which uses optical Ethernet switches to distribute the signal, incorporating the customers' premises and the central office into a large switched Ethernet network.
+Ethernet in the first mile deployments follow a point to point or star network topology and are often based on Fast Ethernet speeds of up to 100 Mbit/s.

-Such networks are identical to ethernet computer networks used in businesses and academic institutions, except that their purpose is to connect homes and buildings to a central office rather than to connect computers and printers within a location.
+Such networks are identical to Ethernet computer networks used in businesses and academic institutions, except that their purpose is to connect homes and buildings to a central office rather than to connect computers and printers within a location.
 Each switching cabinet can handle up to 1,000 customers, although 400–500 is more typical.